Guaranteeing 'Service Lifespan'

 Planned Inspection Programme

-It is however important to remember that the life expectancy of a guaranteed material will often be subject to the acceptance of an inspection regime with localised repairs undertaken as required.
-For a cementitious coating for example this may be quite a simple process of cutting back to the sound substrate, cleaning the surrounding area and applying a top up level of the specified coating to the affected area.
+It is however, important to remember, that the life expectancy of a guaranteed material will often be subject to the acceptance of an inspection regime, with localised repairs undertaken as required.
+For a cementitious coating, for example, this may be quite a simple process of cutting back to the sound substrate, cleaning the surrounding area and applying a top level of the specified coating to the affected area.
 The important part is regular inspection to identify potential problems before they take hold.